 - Buffy the Vampire Slayer: Chaos Bleeds has Joss Whedon as an unlockable character.

-- This game also has its share of racetracks from unexpected sources, the most prominent one being Silent Blue from Burning Rangers.
-This game is so obscure, it isn't on Wikipedia's list of SEGA franchises.
+- Racetracks from unexpected sources, the most prominent one being Silent Blue from Burning Rangers.
+This game is so obscure, it initially wasn't on Wikipedia's list of SEGA franchises.

 - The Team Fortress 2 characters in the Steam release of the game.

-- And in the fan-made Mega Man DL 2 who is itthat poor Snake Man finds himself pitted against?
+- In the fan-made Mega Man: A Day in the Limelight who is it that poor Snake Man finds himself pitted against?
 Airman!

 - Paper Mario: Sticker Star was bringing in many characters in the main series and had only a few new, notable characters.
 Some of the old characters brought in make sense, such as Bowser Jr., Kamek, and Petey Piranha.
 But there's one odd one: Gooper Blooper, a boss from Super Mario Sunshine.
 Unlike Petey, who also debuted in Sunshine, Gooper Blooper only made a few cameoes after his debut.
 He's now the third major boss of the game and a Dance Battler.

 - The Gundam Vs Series had stuck to animated machines and characters.
 Extreme Vs blew that out of the water when the Crossbones showed up in it, alongside the Astray Red and Blue Frames.
 Later DLC added the Blue Destiny Unit 01 (only appeared in a video game), Hi-Nu Gundam (a variation of Nu Gundam that only appeared in a novel), and the Xi Gundam (another novel-exclusive).
 Extreme Vs Full Boost continued the trend, adding the Ex-S Gundam, Ensemble Darkhorse Patrick Colasour, and, of all things, the Zeta Zaku.
-Extreme Vs Maxi Boost shall start at March 2014, bringing in Penelope (the rival MS of the Xi Gundam), as well as variation mobile suits like the Avalanche Exia that have never appeared in anything outside of the MSV books (basically "what-if" mobile suits based on canon ones).
+Extreme Vs Maxi Boost shall start at March 2014, bringing in Penelope (the rival MS of the Xi Gundam) and the Build Strike Gundam (Which in-universe is only a kitbashed model of a mobile suit), as well as variation mobile suits like the Avalanche Exia that have never appeared in anything outside of the MSV books (basically "what-if" mobile suits based on canon ones).

-- In RosenkreuzStilette, you get a code that lets you play as Grolla in her own side-game, Rosenkreuzstilette Grollschwert.
+- You get a code that lets you play as Grolla in her own side-game, Rosenkreuzstilette Grollschwert.
 And what happens when you get to the end of her own stage as her?
 You meet the original player character, Spiritia, as the boss.